COMPARATIVE RESEARCH REPORT

 The comparative research report is the result of a research work carried out by each project’s partner about the national context of Austria, Denmark, Germany, Greece, Italy, UK.

-The final output is a combination of these national reports, in a view of comparative analysis within the European framework.
+The final report is a combination of these reports, in a view of comparative analysis within the European framework.

 If you want to go more in depth in the analysis of each country situation, download the National Reports.